-Sita Ram Goel, the only Indian historian in the last hundred years who had a clear understanding of Christian theory and practice, in Papacy: Its Doctrine and History, writes, “The manufacturers of this myth about St. Thomas may be asked a simple question: What difference does it make whether Christianity came to India in the first or the fourth century?
+Sita Ram Goel, one of the few Indian historians with a clear understanding of Christian theory and practice, in Papacy: Its Doctrine and History, writes, “The manufacturers of this myth about St. Thomas may be asked a simple question: What difference does it make whether Christianity came to India in the first or the fourth century?
 Why raise such a squabble when no one denies that the Syrian Christians of Malabar are old immigrants to this country?

 “The matter, however, is not so simple as it sounds at first.
 Nor can the scholarly exercise be understood easily by those who have not been initiated in the intricacies of Catholic theology.